embark-framework/embark-site/source/docs/blockchain_accounts_configuration.md

 This parameter let's us customize what the `accounts` will be for our deployment, as well as the accounts that will be created and unlocked by our blockchain client.

+{% note info Old parameters %}
+In Embark 3.2 and older, there used to be `account` and `simulatorMnemonic`.

+`account` is replaced by `nodeAccounts`.

+`simulatorMnemonic` is replaced by adding a `mnemonic` account in the `accounts` array.
+This works both for the simulator and for clients.
+{% endnote %}

 ## Accounts parameters

 <pre><code class="javascript">accounts: [